This comprehensive program is designed to meet the diverse and changing needs of students and employers.

 The master of business administration (MBA) with a concentration in health administration is designed to provide in-depth practical graduate education for those who wish to enhance their careers in the health care industry.
 The core MBA courses, along with a coordinated sequence of concentration courses, provide both breadth and depth in issues related to the business of health care.

-Completion of the MBA health administration concentration courses also results in receipt of the certificate in managed care.
 The flexible program design allows person with and without prior education in business or health care to achieve the certificate and the MBA.
 Saint Xavier's convenient campus locations and schedule of classes make it easier to add graduate coursework to a busy family and professional life.

 The concentration of Human Resource Management is designed for students to develop their skills with today's Human Resource needs; which include: recruitment and selection, succession planning, compensation policies, and performance appraisal systems.